-The Council's monitoring programme for the year under review included the review of data supplied by NPDC, two routine site inspections, effluent samples collected for various analyses (including interlaboratory comparison), weekly bacteriological monitoring at the outlet over summer, a five site marine ecological survey, and analysis of green lipped mussels for norovirus.
+The Council's monitoring programme for the year under review included the review of data supplied by NPDC, two routine site inspections, effluent samples collected for various analyses (including interlaboratory comparison), a five site marine ecological survey, and analysis of green lipped mussels for norovirus and heavy metals.

 Monitoring through the year found that the NPWWTP generally performed as designed, discharging highly treated effluent into the Tasman Sea.
 The marine ecological survey did not find any evidence of adverse effects resulting from the outfall discharge.
-Norovirus was not detected in mussel samples collected during the monitoring period, however past monitoring indicates there is still a risk of mussel contamination between Waiwhakaiho and Bell Block and as such signage remains in place at these locations to advise against collecting shellfish.
+Norovirus was not detected in mussel samples collected during the monitoring period however, past monitoring indicates there is still a risk of mussel contamination between Waiwhakaiho and Bell Block and as such signage remains in place at these locations to advise against collecting shellfish.

-There were eight unauthorised incidents that occurred at the NPWWTP during the year; three due to blockages, two due to heavy rainfall, and three due to operator errors.
-Four events were recorded for sewer pump stations (all due to high rainfall), and a further 15 reticulation overflows (the majority of which were due to high rainfall or blockages due to fat and/or wet wipes).
-This total of 27 incidents is slightly higher than the previous three monitoring periods.
-The majority of the incidents were due to heavy rainfall overwhelming the system, or blockages caused by unsuitable materials entering the system eg. fat, rags, wet wipes.
-These things are beyond the control of NPDC and generally no further action was taken by Council (NPDC has a rigorous procedure for dealing with any overflows).
-A 14 day letter was requested in relation to one incident, while an abatement notice was issued in relation to a second incident.
+There were four unauthorised incidents that occurred at the NPWWTP during the year; one due to a power outage, one due to heavy rainfall and two mechanical/technical issues.
+No events were recorded for sewer pump stations.
+There were five reticulation overflows (all of which were due to blockages due to fat and/or gravel).
+This total of nine incidents is significantly lower than the previous four monitoring periods.
+NPDC received an infringement notice in relation to one of the incidents, while the remaining incidents were considered to be beyond the control of NPDC and no further action was taken by Council (NPDC has a rigorous procedure for dealing with any overflows).

-For reference, in the 2022-2023 year, consent holders were found to achieve a high level of environmental performance and compliance for 878 (87%) of a total of 1007 consents monitored through the Taranaki tailored monitoring programmes, while for another 96 (10%) of the consents a good level of environmental performance and compliance was achieved.
-A further 27 (3%) of consents monitored required improvement in their performance, while the remaining one (<1%) achieved a rating of poor.
+For reference, in the 2023/24 year, consent holders were found to achieve a high level of environmental performance and compliance for 864 (89%) of a total of 967 consents monitored through the Taranaki tailored monitoring programmes, while for another 75 (8%) of the consents a good level of environmental performance and compliance was achieved.
+A further 26 (3%) of consents monitored required improvement in their performance, while the remaining two (<1%) achieved a rating of poor.

-In terms of overall environmental and compliance performance by the consent holder over the last several years, this report shows that the consent holder's performance remains at a good level.
+In terms of overall environmental and compliance performance by the consent holder over the last several years, this report shows that the consent holder's performance is improving.

-This report includes recommendations for the 2023-2024 year.
+This report includes recommendations for the 2024/25 year.